sparsick/ansible-talk/README.md

 Sample for the Ad-hoc command to start the tomcat service: `ansible -i inventories/test -u vagrant -m command -a "/etc/init.d/tomcat start"`

+### QA Jenkins Pipeline
+`Jenkinsfile` demonstrates how a QA pipeline for Ansible Playbooks could looks like in Jenkins.

 ### Run Ansible vs Puppet Samples
 The comparision shows how a script for a node.js installation looks in Ansible and in Puppet.